ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        Finite-field Diffie-Hellman key pair: both the private key and public key.
+        Finite field Diffie-Hellman key pair: both the private key and public key.

     .. param:: group
-        A value of type `psa_dh_family_t` that identifies the Diffie-Hellman group family to be used.
+        A value of type `psa_dh_family_t` that identifies the finite field Diffie-Hellman group family to be used.

     .. subsection:: Compatible algorithms